Aliases for ATR Gene

 GeneCards Summary for ATR Gene

 ATR (ATR Serine/Threonine Kinase) is a Protein Coding gene.
-Diseases associated with ATR include seckel syndrome 1 and cutaneous telangiectasia and cancer syndrome, familial.
-Among its related pathways are ERK Signaling and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include protein serine/threonine kinase activity and MutSalpha complex binding.
+Diseases associated with ATR include familial cutaneous telangiectasia and oropharyngeal predisposition cancer syndrome and seckel syndrome 1.
+Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and ERK Signaling.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and binding.
 An important paralog of this gene is PRKDC.

 UniProtKB/Swiss-Prot for ATR Gene